 Red Eared Sliders are mainly omnivorous, which means that you won’t run out of feeding options.
 Also, they are brightly colored and dislike much handling.

 You can find spotted turtles in Southeastern Canada and the Northeastern United States.
 They are eye-catching and small pets, measuring just 5 inches long.

 Spotted turtles get their name from the yellow-cream colored spots covering their black or dark-brown heads and shells.
 You may find some with red, orange, or yellow spots on their bellies as well.

 Turtles loathe being handled, but not the spotted species.
 These reptiles are even-tempered and enjoy being handled.

 Spotted turtles are every beginner’s dream turtle pet!

 3. Mud Turtles

-There are four Mud turtle species, with the famous Mud and Stripped Mud turtles being about 4.5 inches in adulthood.
+There are four mud turtle species, with the famous Mud and Striped Mud turtles being about 4.5 inches in adulthood.

-The other two, Yellow Mud and Sonoran Mud turtles, grow up to six inches at times.
+The other two, Yellow Mud and Sonoran Mud turtles, grow up to 6 inches at times.
 And no, the name does not mean that their enclosures will be muddy.

 4. Musk Turtle